hilton/hilton.github.com/blog/_posts/2026-08-11-community-libraries.md

 A successful ‘hardback’ product for the luxury market might generate significant revenue, design and construction expertise, and economies of scale.
-This could fund a more affordable ‘paperback’ product – tiny libraries for more price-sensitive markets:
+This could potentially fund a more affordable ‘paperback’ product – tiny libraries for more price-sensitive markets:

 * **young professionals** with disposable income, but not enough to buy a home big enough for their growing book collection
 * **holiday parks**, because now matter how good their facilities, when you run out of books to read in the middle of your summer holiday, they never seem to have a decent library